 1-large Russet baking potato, peeled

-10 ounces of Monterey Jack cheese or Cheddar cheese, grated
+10 ounces Monterey Jack cheese or Cheddar cheese, grated

 2 ounces Parmesan cheese, grated